ben-jacobsen/central-dpolo/README.md

 ### Visualize Approximation Error

 Note: The first time these commands are run may be a little slow.
-By default, the intermediate each script computes are cached in a new folder called `seq_cache`, which speeds things up dramatically.
+By default, the intermediate results that each script computes are cached in a new folder called `seq_cache`, which speeds things up dramatically.
 If this behavior isn't desired, pass the `--no-cache` argument.

 This command generates a plot visualizing the relative error of different orders of asymptotic expansion (Figure 1 in the paper)